RiverMagnetic/first-full-stack-project-client/README.md

 I began with my API.
 After getting most of the API items on my schedule done, I added HTML some rough CSS, and Javascript (including JQuery and AJAX) in order to add authentication features, one at a time.

-When I ran into my one problem, I was proactive, posting an issue in the issue queue, and asking questions of fellow students.
+When I ran into my one problem, I proactively posted an issue in the issue queue.